amanpatelitofficial/Docker/README.md

-# 🔹 When to install docker then by deafult containerd is installed
+# 🔹 When we install docker then by default containerd is installed

 # 🔹 Docker